Neural Conditional Transport Maps: Introduction

-Global sensitivity analysis (GSA) is another compelling application for conditional OT.
-GSA quantifies how uncertainty in model outputs can be attributed to different input sources—critical for understanding complex black-box models in climate science, economics, and machine learning \citep{borgonovo2024global}.
-Recent works leverage OT costs to define GSA indices \citep{wiesel2022measuring, borgonovo2024global}, offering valuable theoretical properties.
-However, these methods remain constrained by the computational scalability of the underlying OT solvers, limiting their applicability to real-world scientific questions.
-Efficiently learning conditional transport maps can therefore enable both more robust uncertainty-aware generative models and provide new tools for large-scale black-box model explainability.
+The OT cost has recently been presented as a valuable tool for global sensitivity analysis (GSA, \cite{wiesel2022measuring, borgonovo2024global}).
+This application exemplifies the computational challenge for conditional OT.
+GSA leverages statistical methods to quantify how uncertainty in model outputs can be attributed to different input sources \citep{saltelli2002sensitivity}.
+GSA is therefore useful for understanding complex black-box models in machine learning, climate science, and economics \citep{saltelli2020five}.
+Recent works leverage OT costs to define sensitivity indices with valuable theoretical properties \citep{wiesel2022measuring, borgonovo2024global}.
+However, these methods face a severe computational bottleneck: computing sensitivity indices based on OT for complex models with many inputs requires solving hundreds to thousands of OT problems.
+The classical approach becomes computationally intractable due to memory requirements for storing cost matrices and the combinatorial explosion of required OT solvers.
+Efficiently learning conditional transport maps provides new tools for large-scale black-box model explainability.